-The only unfortunate thing about having a mind teeming with great ideas is how often I find myself wide-awake at 3:33am, scribbling illegible notes to myself on my bedside table.
+The only unfortunate thing about having a creative mind is how often I find myself wide-awake at 3:33am, scribbling illegible notes to myself on my bedside table.

 I‘m not complaining – I’d rather have too many ideas than not enough.
 My mom jokes that I should start hustling my ideas on the street.
 What I’d rather do is inspire people to tune into their own ideas.
 There are more than enough “light bulbs” to go around.